 Prior clinical experience in a health discipline bonus

-Applicants who have completed one year of full-time clinical practice as a registered health professional receive a 2% bonus.
-The following health disciplines will attract a 2% bonus:
+Applicants who have completed one year of full-time clinical practice as a registered health professional in the following health disciplines may receive a 4% bonus:

 - Occupational Therapy